coryrwest/cw.com/src/about.md

 ### A Little About Me

-I have lived in California most of my life and love it.
-I love computers and have been tinkering with them my whole life.
-I am a jack of all trades when it comes to computers.
+Computers have always called to me, I have been tinkering with them my whole life.
+I have always been facinated with technology and how it is leveraged to make life easier and better.

-I am conscious of the environment and our impact on it.
-I love building programs that save me time and energy or have a meaningful impact on someone else's life.
+Building programs that save time and energy or have a meaningful impact on someone else's life are what I strive to create.